KamilRizatdinov/VueMasteryCourses/README.md

 ## Tip#6 (How to make global components, without explicit use like a child component):

 To make component registered globally - all you need is to register this component inside the main.js file using `Vue.component("BaseIcon", BaseIcon);`

+## Tip#7 (Authomatic global registration):

+You can also load global components from the components directory authomatically.
+All you need is to refactor the main.js file in the way described here: https://vuejs.org/v2/guide/components-registration.html#Automatic-Global-Registration-of-Base-Components